-So-and after you, you know, you have freedom you do not-you do not enjoy the freedom around because you-you feel their suffering in your heart.
-And you-you cannot help going back to city to help people.
+After you have freedom you do not enjoy the freedom around because you feel their suffering in your heart.
+And you cannot help going back to city to help people.
 That is the way downward-way upward.
 You should go down one flight again.
 That is Buddhist life.
-Whether you are priest or layman, you should-you should start our practice from actual experience of suffering of this life.
+Whether you are priest or layman, you should start our practice from actual experience of suffering of this life.

-Buddha, you know, after experiencing many, you know, luxurious life as a priest, and he found out that there is no real pleasure of life in this kind of life.
+Buddha, after experiencing luxurious life, he found out that there is no real pleasure in this kind of life.
 And he gave back his life and escaped from the castle and started to practice to gain freedom from this kind of worldly life.
 And after he attained enlightenment, he again came back to his castle, and before he came back to his castle he met five of his men who escaped the castle with him.
 And he preached for the five of these men.
-And they were-those five people were the first disciple of the Buddha-disciples of Buddha.
+And they were-those five people were the first disciples of the Buddha.
 And he at last came back to his house.
-And his mother-in-law became a priest, his son became a-not priest, but [laughs] Buddha's follower, you know.
+And his mother-in-law became a priest, his son became a-not priest, but [laughs] Buddha's follower.
 At that time there is no such a people like priest.
-They-their relatives and family became his followers.
+Their relatives and family became his followers.
 That is good example of Buddhist life.

-So [laughs] if-if you come to Tassajara with some mundane hope, you know, to make a good home at Tassajara it will be big mistake.
-Tassajara is not some place, you know, where you can stay forever.
+So [laughs] if you come to Tassajara with some mundane hope, to make a good home at Tassajara it will be big mistake.
+Tassajara is not some place where you can stay forever.
 If you want to stay here that is fine.
-It means that you will, you know, spend rest of your life help people here.
-We will have various-many -various kinds of children, you know, we will have.
-All of them-not all of them want to be a priest or want to be a Buddhist in its true sense.
+It means that you will spend rest of your life help people here.
+We will have various kinds of children.
+Not all of them want to be a priest or want to be a Buddhist in its true sense.
 Tassajara has hot spring, and for students and away from the city life it is good place to stay.
-So it may be [seem like] a good idea to spend rest of the time here.
+So it may seem like a good idea to spend rest of the time here.
 That is big mistake.
 That is not the nature of this community.
-This community is for the students who want to-to have some power to be free from our small wishes-small desires.
+This community is for the students who want to have some power to be free from our small wishes-small desires.
 We have many desires.
 Even though you do not realize it, you have it.

-To be free from all those desires and willing [?] to acquire-acquiring big freedom-great freedom from yourself and from mundane world, and always, you know, free from suffering, and always, you know, being happy with people and friendly with people, and without any expectation to help people in Tassajara is, you know, why we-you stay at Tassajara if you want to stay here.
+To be free from all those desires and willing to acquire great freedom from yourself and from mundane world, and always free from suffering, and always being happy with people and friendly with people, and without any expectation to help people in Tassajara is why you stay at Tassajara if you want to stay here.

 Wherever you are, there is something to do.
-Even though you are in such a remoted mountain there is something for you to do to help people.
+Even though you are in such a remote mountain there is something for you to do to help_neople.
 So it is okay for you to stay here, but you cannot stay here just to enjoy yourself, your life.
-If you, you know, have this kind of idea and stay here, people from outside will not feel so good.
-I think, you know, way many people like Tassajara-the reason why they like Tassajara, I think-mmm.
+If you have this kind of idea and stay here, people from outside will not feel so good.
+I think why many people like Tassajara-the reason why they like Tassajara, I think-mmm.